Need some inspiration for wedding bouquets or designing your event?

 What if I need more table runners than you have in stock?
 Let us know what you are looking for via our contact form.
 We are always making and prepping products for the shop, and we may have just what you need!

 I’m looking for a unique wedding reception decoration ideas.
 Where should I go?
 Start right here, with our napkins, table covers, table runners, and sheer fabric overlays, to create the perfect backdrop for your reception table.
 Add some handcrafted place cards or menus printed on handmade paper and tied with twine or plant dyed silk ribbon.

 Do you do custom orders?
 Our ability to work on custom orders depends entirely on the number and types of projects that are currently in progress in our studio.
 Natural dyes have endless color possibilities and we’d love to collaborate to create something special for your unique occasion, but we recommend getting in touch several months (or more!) in advance if you know you’ll be needing custom work.

 Where are your dyes from?
 Silk & Willow’s natural dyes come from a variety of sources.
 We source globally, domestically, and locally.
-All imported dyes are Fair Trade and are sustainably sourced.
-Domestic dyes have been certified by the Control Union as compliant with the Global Organic Textile Standard (GOTS).
+All imported dyes are sustainably grown and harvested, and certified by the Control Union as compliant with the Global Organic Textile Standard (GOTS).
 Local dye materials are organically grown or foraged.

 Where do you get your spools?
 Our spools are uniquely designed by Silk & Willow.
-They are made of acacia wood—a fast-growing, renewable resource—and are hand-carved and stained with non-toxic, water-based wood stain, then hand-buffed.
+They are made of FSC certified wood and stained with non-toxic, water-based stain, then hand-buffed.